cscaff/Decapodes-Syntax-Highlighter-Extension/README.md

-# Decapodes Syntax Highlighter Extension README
+# Decapodes Syntax Highlighter Extension

 This is a VSCode extension for Decapode Syntax Highlighting.
 This extension will eventually be generalized to an AlgebraicJulia Syntax Highlighter.